The truth about divorce is, we’re right!

 Ask two people who attended the same concert to tell you what they thought, and they will very well tell you two very different versions of the same event.
 How can that be?
 Do a person’s perceptions influence their concept of what is ‘truth’?

 Can there really be only ONE single truth when it comes to the breakdown of a relationship?
 If our ‘truth’ is shaped by our perceptions and how we experience events in our lives, then clearly the answer is no. Each person brings with them their history, their story, fears, hopes, ideas, expectations and opinions on how things should be.

 So, if there is no one single truth when it comes to relationships, maybe we could put an end to the conflict that often accompanies divorce.
 What if we could just accept that each person has his/her own ‘truth’ about how/what happened during the relationship?
 By accepting the end as something that happens, without fault or blame, people may be able to move through this difficult time with less pain and heartache.

 Imagine seeing divorce as an opportunity and not a failure.

 Or a new beginning, rather than just an end.
 What if it was an opportunity to grow and to learn about one’s self?

-It is possible to honour the history that our partner played in our lives by allowing two truths to be in the same place.
+It is possible to honour the history that our partner played in our lives.
+This is be possible by allowing two truths to be in the same place.
 Just because you allow someone’s truth to exist, doesn’t mean you have to agree to it or understand it.
 Just accept it as their truth.